dotphiles/dotphiles/README.md

 dotphiles
 =========

-A framework of dotfiles for the usual terminal apps and shells
+A framework of dotfiles for the usual terminal apps and shells designed to be cross platform and degrade for older machines

 Installation
 ============